kazi-2020/Html-Typing-Speed-Test/Code./readme.md

-To view the main homwpage open the home.html file
+To view the main homepage open the home.html file